antontsv/apple.bin/README.md

  OR

 * you can go for complete dot files and scripts setup using [this one-liner](https://github.com/antontsv/.files#comprehensive-setup).
-This includes dotfiles manager, completion rules, awesome-bash, etc.
+It includes dotfiles manager, completion rules, awesome-bash, etc.

 # Notable scripts